iwhitmor/reading-notes-201/basicshtmlcssjs.md

   - Expressions rely on operators to calculate a value

+- Chapter 4: Decisions and Loops

+  - Conditional statements allow your code to make decisions about what to do next

+  - Comparison operators are used to compare two operands

+    - Examples: ===, !==, ==, !=, <, >, <=, =>

+    - The operand does not have to be a single value or variable name.
+It can be an expression

+  - Logical operators allow you to combine more than one set of comparison operators

+  - if ... else statements allow you to run one set of code if a condition is true, and another if it is false

 All information taken from "HTML & CSS Design and Build Websites" and "Javascript & JQuery Interactive Front-End Web Development" by Jon Duckett